When he wants your life to be private, but you don't--six rules to follow when blogging about love.

 I recently chatted with Sue O'Lear about her blog, Mrs. Fatass.
 She'd begun her blog as a weight loss diary, but it soon evolved to include her life as a yankee transplanted to the South.
 "I was lonely when we moved," she said.
 "I didn’t know a soul.
 My husband was very supportive of the virtual connections I made through blogging."

 And they'd had an unspoken agreement that she wouldn’t use her blog as a platform for portraying him as a villain.
 Rather she'd made him a likeable character, one her readers identified with—and felt invested in.
-The Marriage Secret No One Ever Tells You
+REVEALED: The Marriage Secret Nobody Likes To Admit

 Her blog, she thinks, benefits their marriage.
 "He can read my thoughts about certain things and take time to understand a point of view without us being in the heat of the moment," she said.